CameronJ2/rcon-latency-throttle/README.md

 # RCON Latency Throttler

 ## Description
-	Inbox Guardian is an SMS spam filter meant to be deployed in addition to any existing SMS application allowing users the ability to enjoy all the features of their favorite SMS application along with the added protection against spam and fishing messages.
-Inbox Guardian employs the use of a logistic regression model, the BERT language model, and other holistic methods such as keyword recognition to flag spam messages.

     The RCON Latency Throttler is a server tool that allows the host to throttle all IPs connected to the server to a predefined minimum.
 It's written entirely in javascript and is run using the Node.js runtime.
 This tool is designed and implemented specifically for Mordhau.